xpack/web-jekyll/_posts/releases/vscode-xpack/2021-08-10-vscode-xpack-v0-4-16-released.md

 ### Bug fixes

-- [#22] - due to a bug in the logic to redraw the xPack Actions tree, after editing the `package.json`, attempts to perform the actions failed with an error (_Error running command xpack.runAction: Running the contributed
+- [#22] - due to a bug in the logic to redraw the xPack Actions tree, after editing the `package.json`, attempts to perform any actions failed with an error (_Error running command xpack.runAction: Running the contributed
   command: 'xpack.runAction' failed.
-This is likely caused by the extension that contributes xpack.runAction._) and the project required a reload, or VS Code a restart; fixed.
+This is likely caused by the extension that contributes xpack.runAction._) and the project required a reload, or VS Code a restart.
+The `TreeDataProvider` member was properly renamed to `onDidChangeTreeData`, and this fixed the bug.
   Many thanks to Erich Styger for helping identify this bug.

 ### Enhancements